Time is Money: Maximize Time at Disney World!

 For microfiber towels, try Amazon, or check discount stores.
 You can easily find multipacks for 4 for $10-$12 or so, and all the ones we’ve tried have worked basically fine.
 You can even cut up a regular towel or kitchen towel, but make sure it’s microfiber or some kind of synthetic.
 A thick cotton towel won’t breathe, and your shoulders will feel hot even if your face and head are cooler.

 PVA is polyvinyl alcohol, a type of water-absorbent plastic, and PVA towels are like a thin sponge with a stronger polyester backing to keep them from tearing or falling apart.
 They absorb a lot of water, so they last longer before you need to re-wet them.
 Unfortunately, they get very stiff and hard when dry, making them impossible to fold.
-And if you put them away wet, they can get mildewy.
-In theory, you can wash them out, let them dry a little so they aren’t sopping, fold them into a size you can fit in a ziplock or something, and then let them dry all the way before sealing them up.
-This is a real pain, and we usually end up stuffing one into a ziplock still damp, forgetting about it, and needing to by a new one for the next trip.
+In theory, you can wash them out and put them away slightly damp, so they’ll still fold.
+We find that unless you sanitize the towel thoroughly, you may find it moldy when you go looking for it for the next trip.

 For PVA towels, you can buy various name brands like Frogg Toggs or O2 Cool either online or at big chain stores like Target or Walmart, or just buy the cheapest PVA towel you can find.
 They’re often sold in the auto store or auto section of discount stores as car drying towels or “synthetic chamois.”
 You can cut them in half or even smaller if you find that wearing a whole one is overkill.